Cardiacs: 2025–present: Release of LSD and singles, new live shows

 On 26 July 2025, following a series of teaser images, The Alphabet Business Concern streamed a film of a previously unseen Cardiacs concert taking place at the Town and Country Club, London, 25 March 1988.
 At the end of the broadcast, a teaser for the first new Cardiacs single in 18 years, "Woodeneye" appeared, to be released 1 August 2025 as the first of three singles for LSD, which itself would be released on 19 September 2025 on physical and digital formats.
 An early broadcast of the song was played on BBC Radio 6 Music's programme Riley & Coe on 31 July 2025, before debuting on streaming services.
 Following this, it was confirmed that Mike Vennart had joined Cardiacs and performed as lead on "Woodeneye" and most of LSD, singing where Tim could not, with contributions from Rose-Ellen Kemp.
 Vennart had been chosen, in part, for the level of "vocal agitation" he could provide to Tim's melodies.

-As of August 2025, Cardiacs consist of Chloe Herington, Mike Vennart, Jane Kaye, Sharron Fortnam, Jim Smith, Craig Fortnam, Kavus Torabi, and Bob Leith.
-"Downup", the second single, was released on 28 August 2025.
+A second LSD single, "Downup", was released on 28 August 2025.

+At around the same time, the new formal line-up of Cardiacs was confirmed: Jim Smith (bass, vocals), Kavus Torabi (guitars, vocals) and Bob Leith (drums, vocals) being rejoined by Chlöe Herington (saxophone), Craig Fortnam (percussion, glockenspiel) and Sharron Fortnam (vocals) from the Sing to Tim project, plus new members Mike Vennart (lead vocals, guitars) and Jane Kaye (vocals).
+Rhodri Marsden would later be confirmed as the new keyboard player.

 On 14 September 2025, The Alphabet Business Concern debuted LSD ahead of its wide release, with four live synchronized listening parties in various UK venues, each with a different Cardiacs-adjacent musical act as the "opener".
 A special taped introduction from Jim Smith was played at each, where he thanked fans for their support and firmly declared Cardiacs were to continue as a musical act beyond LSD.
 Jim was present at the Brighton event, alongside bandmates Torabi and Leith.
 The third LSD single, "Volob", was released on September 17, 2025.

 After the release of LSD, Cardiacs announced three live dates in support of the album for March 2026, at Electric Brixton in London on March 11, Manchester's New Century Hall on March 12 and St. Luke's in Glasgow on March 13.
 In a September interview, Jim Smith promised that LSD would not be the final Cardiacs release, and that the band likely have "two more albums" which they expect to begin working on in the near future.
+In February 2026, ArcTanGent Festival announced its final line-up for its 2026 event to take place in August.
+Cardiacs were an addition to the roster, and the event organiser James Scarlett called the band "highly-requested absolute-legends".